Eisa01/mpv-scripts/README.md

 - Windows OS (default powershell, customizable / can be changed in the settings inside the script).
 - MAC OS (default pbcopy and pbpaste, customizable / can be changed in the settings inside the script).
 - Linux OS (default xclip, customizable / can be changed in the settings inside the script).
-# SmartHistory Script 1.7.1
+# SmartHistory Script
 SmartHistory is a script for mpv media player, the script adds a smart history functionality to mpv.
 It logs videos that you opened into a log file along with the time you have reached on each video; log file location for Windows OS: `%APPDATA%\mpv\mpvHistory.log`, for Linux OS and MAC OS: `~\.config\mpv\mpvHistory.log`.
 The script uses the log to provide you with various features.
 More details about SmartHistory are explained in the sections below.
-For installation, download *`SmartHistory-1.7.1.lua`* file into your `mpv/scripts/` directory.
+For installation, download *`SmartHistory.lua`* file into your `mpv/scripts/` directory.
 ### SmartHistory Main Features
 - **Remember Last Video:** It will always remember your last played video, and <kbd>Ctrl</kbd>+<kbd>l</kbd> will jump to your last played video.
 - **Auto Bookmark:** When you exit video, it will always remember position and <kbd>Ctrl</kbd>+<kbd>r</kbd> will resume.